Nikaoto/Slami/README.md

 ```

 # Note
-The server has full CORS enabled
+The server has full CORS enabled.

 The scrapper is made with [Cheerio](https://cheerio.js.org/) -> https://github.com/buchin/nodejs-bing